austinleedavis/vpn-arcc/README.md

 ```

 # Usage

+To get started, simply run `vpn.sh` as root and follow the on-screen instructions.
+Then (in a seperate shell) run `startJupyterServer.sh` and follow the on-screen instructions.
+Both scripts provide CLI options using the `--help` argument.

+## Instructions

 1. Login to https://secure.vpn.ucf.edu/
 1. Use the bookmarklet from above to get your cookie.
 It should be automatically copied to your clipboard.